alisonailea/grunt-ractive-parse/README.md

 # NPM module grunt-ractive-parse

-> pre-parse Ractive templates for use in javascfript projects
+> pre-parse Ractive templates for use in javascfript projects with AMD

 ## Acknowledgements
 Based on the code from Ractive.org http://docs.ractivejs.org/latest/get-started-with-node-js